saltlab/JSeft/README.md

-Pythia:
+JSeft:
 =======

-Generating Test Cases with Oracles for JavaScript Applications
+Automated Generation of Test Cases for JavaScript Applications